ssdreamC/ssdreamc.github.io/README.md

 # ssdreamc.github.io

-i wangt a page site for myself, thanks github.
+I just want a page site for myself, thanks github.

+> but the net is not health enough, sad…